 As part of our Stop the Otago Animal Labs Campaign, for the past year we have been emphasizing the need for the university to move away from harmful teaching methods using animals.
-We have been encouraging them to implement innovative humane teaching methods instead!
+We have been encouraging them to implement innovative non-harmful teaching methods instead!

 This month, we held an event at the University of Otago itself, to talk about the very important issue: the harming of animals for teaching purposes!
 We invited University of Otago staff, students and the public to attend and be part of the conversation.
 This included Professor Richard Blaikie, Deputy Vice-Chancellor of Research and Enterprise.